 Seasonal Energy Efficiency Ratio (SEER)

 The SEER of your system is also a highly influential factor in the cost of your system replacement, and this is entirely up to you to choose from.
 Today’s SEER typically range on a scale from 13 to 25, 25 being the most efficient, but also the most expensive.
-HVAC systems with higher SEER will cost you more upfront but can typically even out in the savings on your monthly utility bill.
-To really see what you could be possibly saving by upgrading to a higher SEER system from the one you have now use this SEER Energy Savings Calculator
+Heating, Air Conditioning systems with higher SEER will cost you more upfront but can typically even out in the savings on your monthly utility bill.
+To really see what you could be possibly saving by upgrading to a higher SEER system from the one you have now use this SEER Energy Savings Calculator.